-Section 17: Authentic Interpretation of Christmas Bonus and Holiday Bonus employee failed to show up for work without grounds.
+Section 17: Authentic Interpretation of Christmas Bonus and Holiday Bonus

+Periods of employment without entitlement to remuneration shall not reduce the entitlement to special payments, except in cases expressly stated in the law (e.g. Para 4 of Section 14 MSchG, Section 10 Arbeitsplatzsicherungsgesetz (APSG; Workplace Protection Act), Para 3 of Section 119 ArbVG).
+No special payment shall be due for periods during which the employee failed to show up for work without grounds.
 For periods of voluntarily agreed non-performance without remuneration, the non-payment of special payments may be agreed (except for unpaid holidays for training and educational events within the meaning of Section 118 ArbVG beyond the duration foreseen in such Act).
 If the employee receives a full remuneration substitute (including special payments) based on regulations under public law, s/he shall have no claims in this respect against the employer.